 This overview/guide takes 10 minutes to read.

-There are two approaches to website accessibility/how to make your site accessible: WCAG and WAS.
+There are two guides to website accessibility/how to make your site accessible: WCAG and WAS.

 WCAG stands for Web Content Accessibility Guidelines.